Alien Legacy: Reception

 Game journalist Niko Nirvi awarded Alien Legacy a score of 82% in Pelit magazine.
-The game's plot carried the game for Nirvi, keeping him interested throughout ("after the plot finally started.")
+The game's plot carried the game for Nirvi, keeping him interested throughout and compensating for weak gameplay.
 He found the plot to be quite linear, and while events may happen differently on replay, felt no need to return to the game after completing it.
-Conversely, he found the strategy side lacking: the advisors "warmly hold the player's hand as they guide him through Alien Legacy, leaving the player balancing the colonies instead of using wits.
-He summed up the game as "a nice enough snack, no more, no less" that friends of Star Control should inspect.
+Conversely, he found the strategy side lacking: the advisors "hold the player's hand".
+He summed up the game as a "snack" for beginners.
 Nirvi deemed the game's graphics pleasant, its interface generally well-working, and its sounds nondescript.

+James V. Trunzo reviewed Alien Legacy in White Wolf Inphobia #52 (Feb., 1995), rating it a 5 out of 5 and stated that "Alien Legacy, in fact, is Spaceflight taken to the next level.
+New elements, such as natural disasters and colony construction on a building-by-building basis, have been added to older space adventure elements, improving upon an already solid concept.
+And state-of-the-art graphic detail enhances the entire experience."